Rebecca Shipley

 Rebecca Julia Shipley FRSA is a British mathematician and expert in healthcare engineering and innovation.
 She is Professor of healthcare engineering at University College London (UCL) and Chief Research Officer at UCLPartners.
 During 2018-2024 she was Director of the UCL Institute of Healthcare Engineering and Vice Dean (Health) for the UCL Faculty of Engineering Sciences.
-She has co-led multidisciplinary research iniatives at UCL including the Centre for Nerve Engineering, Centre for Computational Medicine and UCL CHIMERA Research Hub.
+She has co-led multidisciplinary research initiatives at UCL including the Centre for Nerve Engineering, Centre for Computational Medicine and UCL CHIMERA Research Hub.
 She was awarded an OBE in the Queen's Birthday Honours List in 2021 for pandemic response work and is a Fellow of the Royal Academy of Engineering.

 Early life and education

 Shipley grew up in Buckinghamshire, where she attended Dr Challoner's High School for Girls.
 She graduated with an MMath in Mathematics from St Hugh's College, University of Oxford and was awarded a doctorate from the Oxford Centre for Industrial and Applied Mathematics, Mathematical Institute, University of Oxford in 2008 for her thesis "Multiscale Modelling of Fluid and Drug Transport in Vascular Tumours".